From Brunn-Minkowski to Pr\'ekopa-Leindler and Borell-Brascamp-Lieb: discrete inequalities: Introduction

 \subsection{From Brunn-Minkowski to Borell-Brascamp-Lieb}

 There are many proofs of the Borell-Brascamp-Lieb inequality and even more of the Pr\'ekopa-Leindler inequality.
 The approach presented here provides a general method to use Brunn-Minkowski inequalities to prove Borell-Brascamp-Lieb inequalities.
-Though not explicitly stated as such this approach has been present in this field of study for some time.
+The basic idea is to apply the Brunn-Minkowski inequality to pairs of level sets of the functions in question and to use an optimal transport map to find an appropriate pairing.
+This approach has been present in the field for some time in varying degrees of explicitness.
+Recently, Malliaris, Melbourne, Roberto, and Roysdon \cite{malliaris2025functional} explored the connection between these inequalities through an approach similar to \Cref{liftprop} below.
+In a short note, Cordero-Erausquin \cite{Cordero2025} clarified this connection further and provided some historical notes and simple proofs.

 Consider domains $\Omega_1,\Omega_2,\Omega_3$ with a binary operation $S\colon \Omega_1\times \Omega_2\to\Omega_3$ and with a measures $\mu_1,\mu_2,\mu_3$ which allow a Brunn-Minkowski inequality, in the following sense.
 For non-empty measurable $A\subset \Omega_1$ and $B\subset\Omega_2$, write $S(A,B):=\{S(a,b)\in \Omega_3:a\in A,b\in B\}$ and assume $S(A,B)$ is also measurable, then we have: